 Vuoritonttu will be built on what used to be an Outokumpu site.
+Outokumpu is a Finnish company and a producer of stainless steel.
 Some of the old buildings will be preserved and restored for future needs.
 One of them, the former Outokumpu head office, has been converted to form Uusikumpu School.
-The Uusikumpu school started operating in August 2019.
+The Uusikumpu school started operating in 2019.
+A day care centre and student housing will be built in the area.
 It is also possible to build new office premises in the area.

 The new centre of Niittykumpu will be built between the old Niittykumpu shopping centre and Merituulentie.
-SRV is building three apartment blocks with over 200 apartments in the area.
-These will be ready by the end of 2019.
 The centre’s current residential parking will be developed and five eight-storey apartment blocks will be built on Merituulentie road.
-Construction is expected to take place in 2020–2023.
+Construction is expected to take place in 2023–2025.

 Niittykallio residential buildings

-Niittykallio will be built in the southern part of Niittykumpu, in the middle of the old Niittykumpu area.
-At the moment, residential buildings built in the 1960s and later decades dominate the landscape.
-More skillfully-designed apartment blocks and terraced houses are being built in the area.
-The development project will be ready by 2020-2022 and total construction will be some 60,000 floor m² for approximately 1,200 residents.
+Niittykallio is in the southern part of Niittykumpu, in the middle of the old Niittykumpu area.
+Skillfully-designed apartment blocks and terraced houses are being built in the area.
+The development project will be ready by 2022 and there will be homes for approximately 1,200 residents.

 Tonttumuori houses and apartment block